-- (i) gave information that was false or misleading in a material particular; or - (ii) failed to give any material information that should have been given in that application or on that request. - (2) If the regulator suspends or cancels a major hazard facility licence, the regulator may disqualify the operator from applying for a further major hazard facility licence.
+- (b) the operator has failed to ensure compliance with a condition of the licence; - (c) the operator, in the application for the grant or renewal of the licence or on request by the regulator for additional information- - (i) gave information that was false or misleading in a material particular; or - (ii) failed to give any material information that should have been given in that application or on that request; or - (d) the operator has failed to pay the annual fee payable under regulation 585A as required by that regulation. - (2) If the regulator suspends or cancels a major hazard facility licence, the regulator may disqualify the operator from applying for a further major hazard facility licence.